-1. Use a fresh approach to attract new and existing business investment

-- We developed the Murrindindi Tourism and Business Innovation Grants Program and completed first round funding allocations to local businesses totalling \$264,731. - We worked with Regional Development Victoria, Goulburn Murray Water, Goulburn River Valley Tourism and Mansfield Shire Council to support investment in the Eildon township, with a particular focus on tourism and recreation. - The value of building works permitted within the Shire was \$21.8 million. - We responded to 62 potential developer / investor enquiries and carried out 21 onsite visits with potential developers through our Development Assessment Team.
+WHAT WE AIM TO ACHIEVE: (STRATEGIES) WHAT WE DID IN 2017/18: 1.
+Use a fresh approach to attract new and existing business investment We developed the Murrindindi Tourism and Business Innovation Grants Program and completed first round funding allocations to local businesses totalling \$264,731.
+We worked with Regional Development Victoria, Goulburn Murray Water, Goulburn River Valley Tourism and Mansfield Shire Council to support investment in the Eildon township, with a particular focus on tourism and recreation.
+The value of building works permitted within the Shire was \$21.8 million.
+We responded to 62 potential developer / investor enquiries and carried out 21 onsite visits with potential developers through our Development Assessment Team.

-- 2. Work with our businesses, regional partners and communities to support a diverse visitor experience that promotes our natural assets, and a vibrant range of events - We launched our 'Discover Dindi' Instagram and Facebook pages to enhance tourism promotion of the Murrindindi Shire - with 6,200 followers on Facebook and 710 followers on Instagram. - We reviewed and agreed our regional tourism partnership arrangements, approving renewal of the MoU with Goulburn River Valley Tourism for one year. - We supported a range of tourism events including two stages of the Jayco Herald Sun Tour, Marysville Jazz & Blues Festival, Eildon Big Fish Challenge, Alexandra Pro Rodeo and Alexandra Truck, Ute and Rod Show. - We published and distributed the October 2017 to April 2018 Calendar of Events. - 3.
-Support and encourage local businesses to work together, thrive and grow, through networking, start-up assistance, mentoring, and access to skills - We supported the delivery of the Murrindindi Business Awards Gala Event, showcasing local business achievements, including promotional videos recognising award winners. - We continued working in collaboration with Murrindindi Inc. to deliver business networking opportunities and workshops across the Shire. - We supported Small Business Bus visits and Skymuster Roadshows to numerous sites across the Shire. - We delivered four workshops to assist community groups and businesses to list their attractions and events on the Australian Tourism Data Warehouse and our website Community Directory. - We created local business mentoring and start-up assistance opportunities through the Tourism and Business Innovation Grants Program. - Under the Doing Business Better Program we progressed the Shire's online marketing through Discover Dindi, and refreshed our iconic image library for use by Council and local businesses. - We supported GRVT's TV marketing campaign showcasing the tourism opportunities in the Shire and broader region. - We launched the Murrindindi business monthly newsletter communicating relevant business information to local businesses. - 4.
-Advocate for and support high quality opportunities for education and training to meet community and business needs - We continued to advocate for strengthening the links between education and the skills needed by business through our partnership with Central Ranges Local Learning and Employment Network.
+WHAT WE AIM TO ACHIEVE: (STRATEGIES) WHAT WE DID IN 2017/18: 2.
+Work with our businesses, regional partners and communities to support a diverse visitor experience that promotes our natural assets, and a vibrant range of events We launched our 'Discover Dindi' Instagram and Facebook pages to enhance tourism promotion of the Murrindindi Shire - with 6,200 followers on Facebook and 710 followers on Instagram.
+We reviewed and agreed our regional tourism partnership arrangements, approving renewal of the MoU with Goulburn River Valley Tourism for one year.
+We supported a range of tourism events including two stages of the Jayco Herald Sun Tour, Marysville Jazz & Blues Festival, Eildon Big Fish Challenge, Alexandra Pro Rodeo and Alexandra Truck, Ute and Rod Show.
+We published and distributed the October 2017 to April 2018 Calendar of Events.
+3. Support and encourage local businesses to work together, thrive and grow, through networking, start-up assistance, mentoring, and access to skills We supported the delivery of the Murrindindi Business Awards Gala Event, showcasing local business achievements, including promotional videos recognising award winners.
+We continued working in collaboration with Murrindindi Inc. to deliver business networking opportunities and workshops across the Shire.
+We supported Small Business Bus visits and Skymuster Roadshows to numerous sites across the Shire.
+We delivered four workshops to assist community groups and businesses to list their attractions and events on the Australian Tourism Data Warehouse and our website Community Directory.
+We created local business mentoring and start-up assistance opportunities through the Tourism and Business Innovation Grants Program.
+Under the Doing Business Better Program we progressed the Shire's online marketing through Discover Dindi, and refreshed our iconic image library for use by Council and local businesses.
+We supported GRVT's TV marketing campaign showcasing the tourism opportunities in the Shire and broader region.
+We launched the Murrindindi business information to local businesses.
+4. Advocate for and support high quality opportunities for education and training to meet community and business needs We continued to advocate for strengthening the links between education and the skills needed by business through our partnership with Central Ranges Local Learning and Employment Network.